 Wondering what the Walking Liberty half dollar value is today?

 A lot of coin collectors ask me what their Walking Liberty half dollars are worth.
 And why not?
-They’re among the most beautiful silver coins the United States has ever produced — so surely they’re worth something, right?
+They’re among the most beautiful silver coins the United States has ever produced — so surely they’re worth a lot of money, right?

-So what are these beautiful silver half dollars worth?
+So what are these silver half dollars worth?
 Are any of them rare?

-First things first, a Walking Liberty half dollar is always worth at least its spot silver value or 50-cent face value, whichever is higher.
+First things first, a Walking Liberty half dollar is always worth at least its spot silver value or 50-cent face value — whichever is higher.
+(Spot value is simply the amount of money the silver in the coin is worth.)

 Unless silver prices absolutely tanked (not impossible, but very unlikely), your Walking Liberty half dollar will never be worth “just” 50 cents.